Local Escapes

 A suite at Paramount House Hotel, one of the best hotels in SydneyImage credit: Paramount House Hotel | Instagram

 Paramount House Hotel is a part of the revival of a stunning Art Deco building.
-Once the offices of Paramount Picture Studios and the home of Hollywood’s Golden Age in Sydney, these days the building features a basement cinema and underground bar (Golden Age Cinema), chef Mat Lindsay's wine bar (Poly), a rooftop health club (Paramount Recreation Club), and, of course, the hotel.
+Once the offices of Paramount Picture Studios and the home of Hollywood’s Golden Age in Sydney, these days the building features a basement cinema and underground bar (Golden Age Cinema), chef Mat Lindsay's wine bar (Poly), the rooftop destination A.P Bakery and, of course, the hotel.

 The elevator to your room is lined with flamingo pink Wes Anderson-style hibiscus wallpaper, in order to (we think) teleport you directly into a strong holiday mood.
-Hotel rooms are a lot less colour-saturated—think Japanese timber, poured concrete and silvery terrazzo, matched with muted emerald carpets, indoor plants, caramel leather couches, and French linen in peach, rose, and tobacco.
+Hotel rooms are a lot less colour-saturated—think Japanese timber, poured concrete and silvery terrazzo, matched with muted emerald carpets, indoor plants, caramel leather couches, and French linen in peach, rose, and tobacco surrounded by one of Sydney's most exciting suburbs.

-Why we love it: All of the above, but also the pint-sized souvenir shop which features hotel merch slashed in the hotel's slogan, "Permanent Vacation", as well as local labels we love like Double Rainbouu and Emma Mulholland.
+Why we love it: The pint-sized souvenir shop which features hotel merch slashed in the hotel's slogan, "Permanent Vacation", as well as local labels we love like Double Rainbouu and Emma Mulholland.

 Park Hyatt